 Dual use of the EQ basin as a primary clarifier/EQ basin allowed for the treatment facility to meet its requirements of 8.66 mgd and 26 mgd for average daily and peak hourly flows, respectively without incurring additional costs to expand primary clarification on a limited site footprint.

-The improvements were funded by Guaranteed Sewer Revenue Bonds of $26,585,000, and a PENNVEST low interest loan for $15 million.
-The project was also financed, in part, by a $9 million H2O PA grant from the Commonwealth of Pennsylvania, Commonwealth Financing Authority, for which ms consultants was retained to prepare and submit the application.
+Improvements to the Sharon wastewater treatment system were funded by Guaranteed Sewer Revenue Bonds of $26,585,000 and a PENNVEST low interest loan for $15 million.
+The project was also financed, in part, by a $9 million H2O PA grant from the Commonwealth of Pennsylvania, Commonwealth Financing Authority, for which ms consultants was ordered to prepare and submit the application.